gatsbyjs/gatsby/docs/blog/2019-11-21-sustainable-open-source/index.md

 Founding organizations have a responsibility to their projects and communities: to keep them thriving and on the cutting edge.
 We believe that to fulfill that responsibility, founding orgs must be able to create a successful business model and then make proportional investments in open source as they grow.
 </Pullquote>

-And when founding organizations aren&#39;t able to build strong businesses, or then fail to invest adequately, and the project starts falling behind the times, the community should hold founding orgs accountable.
+And when founding organizations aren&#39;t able to build strong businesses, or then fail to invest adequately, and the project starts falling behind the times, the community should hold them accountable.

 ###Open source has a sustainability problem